 There are plenty of local markets that sell tasty foods all day long.
-We went to Mercado 10 de Agosto where many vendors sell delicious fruits and bread along with loads of raw meat.
+We went to Mercado 10 de Agosto where many vendors sell delicious fruits, bread, and meat.
 Upstairs, there are many restaurant stalls that offer warm meals, smoothies, pastries, and more for a great deal.
 Fería Libre is another great market to get a glimpse of local life.
 Fería Libre and Plaza de San Francisco market have some unique souvenirs too.
 There are also many shops and street vendors lining the streets selling a variety of souvenirs.

 5. Satisfy your taste buds with some local treats

 If you have a sweet tooth, try some of the delicious chocolate made from the cacao grown in Ecuador.
 Espumillas are another sweet treat known well in Ecuador.
 At first glance, you may think that this dessert is ice cream.
 However, espumillas are made of fruity meringue and don’t melt.

-Tasty foods can be found anywhere in Cuenca, some of which are influenced by other countries, including Peru and Venezuela.
 If you’re feeling bold, try cuy, a roasted guinea pig, or the dishes of roast pig found in many markets.
-We recommend the typical almuerzos, which are the cheap daily set lunch menus that generally consist of a soup, main dish, and small dessert for only a few dollars.
-With these dishes, you’ll encounter a variety of foods, from yucca soup and empanadas to stewed beef and fried chicken.
+For a variety, we recommend the typical almuerzos, which are the cheap set lunch menus that generally consist of a soup, main dish, and small dessert for only a few dollars.
+With these dishes, you’ll encounter a range of foods, from yucca soup and empanadas to stewed beef and fried chicken.

 6. Overlook the city from Mirador de Turi